01 Mar How do I define the optimal marketing mix for my business?

 What’s my budget?

-If you’re a small business with less than 20K to spend on marketing each year, it pretty much rules out radio, TV and a lot of print.
+If you’re a smaller medium sized enterprise with less than £250K to spend on marketing each year, it pretty much rules out any serious radio, TV and a lot of print.
 So budgetary considerations are important when defining your optimal marketing mix.
-As a smaller enterprise, you generally get a lot more bang for your buck online or through more direct marketing methods but this doesn’t hold true for every brand.
+As a medium sized enterprise, you generally get a lot more bang for your buck online or through more direct marketing methods but this doesn’t hold true for every brand.

-Plenty of SMEs do run a wide range of above-the-line campaigns such as radio and TV ads very successfully, making a decent return year after year.
-Similarly, SMEs can end up spending almost as much online when they choose to produce high end video content for example.
+Plenty of medium sized enterprises do run a wide range of above-the-line campaigns such as radio and TV ads very successfully, making a decent return year after year.
+Similarly, medium sized enterprises can end up spending almost as much online when they choose to produce high end video content for example.

 What’s my sales process and value?